 - 5.1 Each application for licensure as an Emergency Medical Technician shall be made on forms provided by the Department, which shall be completed prior to the scheduled date of examination.
-Such application shall be accompanied by the following documents: - a) evidence of having successfully completed an approved course of EMT training for the license classification for which the applicant is applying; - b) current course certificate providing evidence of having successfully completed an approved course in cardiopulmonary resuscitation (CPR); - c) official declaration of affiliation, if any, with a licensed ambulance service; - d) such other information as the Department may require; - e) the application fee of ninety dollars (\$90.00) made payable by cashier's check or money order, to the General Treasurer, State of Rhode Island, or credit card (not refundable), for those individuals not exempt under section 2.3 of these regulations.
+Such application shall be accompanied by the following documents: - (a) Evidence of having successfully completed an approved course of EMT training for the license classification for which the applicant is applying; - (b) Current course certificate providing evidence of having successfully completed an approved course in cardiopulmonary resuscitation (CPR); - (c) Official declaration of affiliation, if any, with a licensed ambulance service; - (d) Such other information as the Department may require; - (e) The application fee as set forth in the Rules and Regulations Pertaining to the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health for those individuals not exempt under §2.3 of these Regulations.